Wikia/qdup/README.md

 qdup
 ====

-A queue/worker system built on top of MySQL
+A perl-based queue/worker system built on top of MySQL